RomayLala/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program prints the lowercase alphabet in reverse, followed by a new line.
 This program prints all the numbers of base 16 in lowercase, followed by a new line.
 This program prints all possible combinations of single-digit numbers separated by ,, followed by a space in ascending order.
+This program prints all possible different combinations of two digits.
+The digits are separated by `, ` and printed in ascending order.
+The program only uses the `putchar` function and follows the Betty style guidelines.